 A. This tick, discovered on a New Jersey sheep farm in late 2017, is known to transmit severe fever with thrombocytopenia syndrome.
 This potentially fatal disease causes low platelet and low white blood cell counts.
 It’s now found in Arkansas, Connecticut, Kentucky, Maryland, North Carolina, New Jersey, New York, Pennsylvania, Tennessee, Virginia, and West Virginia.

 Q. What is Rocky Mountain spotted fever, and how is it transmitted?

 But Native American reservations in southeast Arizona have seen epidemic levels of the disease -- a result of human contact with stray dogs that carry the ticks.
-In poorer areas like these, says Paddock, people who have dogs may not be able to afford tick control treatments or to neuter or spay their animals.

 Q. What are symptoms of Rocky Mountain spotted fever?

 A. They aren’t much different from the flu -- fever, headache, muscle aches.
 But within 2-5 days, a rash will begin on your arms and legs and spread to your chest and stomach.
 At that point, the disease may be doing serious damage to your organs.

 Q. How is Rocky Mountain spotted fever treated?

 A. Doxycycline is the most effective antibiotic to prevent severe illness and death from Rocky Mountain spotted fever if a patient gets it in the first 5 days of illness.
 The average time someone dies after showing symptoms is 8 days.